 Scope

 spatialrisk does not estimate a statistical model and does not assign a probability distribution to the observed values.
-It provides deterministic spatial aggregation tools for fixed-radius concentration problems.
+It provides deterministic spatial aggregation tools for fixed-radius concentration and polygon-based reporting workflows.
 Interpretation of the resulting concentration measures remains application-specific.
+The examples in this documentation illustrate generic spatial-analysis techniques and example-specific parameter choices.
+They are not intended to represent the methodology, processes, assumptions, thresholds, or practices of any particular organisation.

 Core computations are implemented in C++ via Rcpp for efficient evaluation on larger point datasets.